 Trend watch: what’s next for live video delivery?

 The live video delivery market is expanding.
-New entrants include sports leagues, OTT service providers and traditional TV networks that want to enrich their broadcast offering with a live video streaming option.
-Live video appears to be the next frontier for OTT services, and sports offerings will play an important role in shaping that future.
-According to industry research, 63% of all sports fans are interested in paying for an all-sports OTT channel.
+New entrants include sports leagues, streaming service providers and traditional TV networks that want to enrich their broadcast offering with a live video streaming option.
+Live video appears to be the next frontier for streaming services, and sports offerings will play an important role in shaping that future.
+According to industry research, 63% of all sports fans are interested in paying for an all-sports streaming channel.
 Of those interested in streaming sports, 56% would pay more for online streaming than for traditional TV channels.

 Harmonic offers solutions for unified broadcast and OTT delivery, CAE, CMAF, and multi-CDN distribution.
 Want to learn more about how you can optimize live video delivery?
 Reach out to us today to learn more.